sethbrasile/ember-audio/README.md

 synthesizing, soundfonts, and working with audio in-general.
 ___

-**Note**: Ember Audio will probably not fully respect semver until it is out of alpha!

 **Note**: Target browsers must be modern!
 The list of supported browsers at the moment is pretty small.
 Please check http://caniuse.com/#feat=audio-api.
-Also note that Safari claims compatibility with a prefix, but it's not really compatible, as it's implementation of `AudioContext` does not meet current specifications.
-You *may* be able to make it work with a polyfill.
-I have not tested this.

 #### Need your help!
-Ember Audio is currently in `alpha` and I'm still feeling out how the API for this would be best designed, so please give me feedback/suggestions if you have any.
+Please give me feedback/suggestions if you have any.
 Pull requests and issues are welcome.
 You can also contact me on the Ember community discord: `@sethbrasile`.

 #### Using Ember Audio?
 Please let me know if you're building something with Ember Audio!
 It's a fairly